 |Stat 577||Categorical Data Analysis|

 |Stat 578||Survival Analysis|

 |USP 532||Data Collection|

-Students should contact GCAS Program Coordinator Dr. Mara Tableman, firstname.lastname@example.org, 503-725-3636 for advising.
 Students are encouraged to meet with their adviser at the beginning of their program and consult with them regularly throughout their program.
-Please contact the program adviser during the term prior to the term of anticipated graduation to confirm that all program requirements have been completed.
-Instructions for applying to graduate as well as application deadlines can be found on the Office of Graduate Studies web site: http://www.pdx.edu/ogs/.
+Please contact the GCAS program adviser during the term prior to the term of anticipated graduation to confirm that all program requirements have been completed.
+Instructions for applying to graduate as well as graduate deadlines can be found on the Graduate School web site.